 Which brings me to my fascination towards food that are rich in fiber.
 Dietary fiber, according to www.mayoclinic.org, includes the parts of plant foods your body can’t digest or absorb.
 Unlike other food components, such as fats, proteins or carbohydrates — which your body breaks down and absorbs — fiber isn’t digested by your body.
 Instead, it passes relatively intact through your stomach, small intestine and colon and out of your body.

-Simply put, fiber-riched foods — which can be found mainly in whole grains, fruits and vegetables and NOT in animal meat and dairy products — play a vital role in cleaning the wastes in your digestive system, thus, helping reduce the risk of developing certain health problems such as diabetes, heart disease and constipation, as well as promote weight loss and proper digestion.
+Simply put, fiber — which can be found mainly in whole grains, fruits and vegetables and NOT in animal meat and dairy products — plays a vital role in cleaning the wastes in your digestive system, thus, helping reduce the risk of developing certain health problems such as diabetes, heart disease and constipation, as well as promote weight loss and proper digestion.
 Powerful, isn’t it?
 But the sad thing is, most people do not get enough fiber (from real food, not supplements) in their diet because there’s just too much hype on protein being the popular super nutrient out there.
 Wrong.
 It’s not the only thing people should pay attention to when trying to maintain a healthy lifestyle.

 Not to go all geeky here with all the science and health stuff, I’ll just leave you with a list of five of my most preferred high-fiber foods that I personally make an effort to include in my daily meals whether at home, at work, eating out or traveling: